 Button mapping assigns video sources to source selection buttons (Source Button mapping).
 Button mapping is also used to assign Aux buses to delegation buttons (Aux Delegate mapping).
 This allows you to customize the Control Panel and configured Remote Aux Panels to meet your individual needs.
-Button mapping settings are included as part of Panel Preferences, and can be saved and instantly loaded for use at any time (see File Operations on page 149).
+Button mapping settings are included as part of Panel Preferences, and can be saved and instantly loaded for use at any time (see File Operations on page 153).

-Button mappings of the Control Panel are set at the factory before shipment to the settings listed in Table 3 and Table 4 for 4-ME systems and Table 5 and Table 6 for 2-ME systems).
+Button mappings of the Control Panel are set at the factory before shipment to the settings listed below.